ValksGodotTools/Inventory-2023-Old/README.md

 ### Known Issues
 - Multiple description panels stack on top of each other and do not disappear until more mouse movements or other inputs are made
-- `Hold + Right Click` only works when dragging across empty inventory slots, not when there are items of the same type in the inventory slots already.
-Perhaps a simple bool check could solve this.

 ### Setup a Inventory
 ```cs